 Ontario hospital nurses awarded additional pay after Bill 124 struck down

-TORONTO - Arbitrators have awarded Ontario hospital nurses additional salary increases for the three years that were subject to a wage restraint law, after it was struck down as unconstitutional.
+Ontario hospital nurses should get retroactive pay for three years during which they were subject to a wage restraint law that has since been ruled unconstitutional, arbitrators have ruled.

 The 2019 law, known as Bill 124, capped wage increases for the nurses and other public sector workers at one per cent a year for three years.